-Manipulation of the landscape involved stone structures (such as traps and channels) dating back at least 6600 years with eel aquaculture facilities (ponds and dam walls) pre-dating contact with Europeans by many hundreds (and possibly thousands) of years.
+Manipulation of the landscape involved stone structures (such as traps and channels) dating back at least 6,600 years.
+Eel aquaculture facilities (ponds and dam walls) pre-date contact with Europeans by many hundreds (and possibly thousands) of years.

 As Lourandos pointed out more than three decades ago, and Bruce Pascoe reveals in his recent award-winning book Dark Emu, differences between hunter gatherers and cultivators, and foragers and farmers, are far more complex and blurred than we once thought.

-Budj Bim is a living cultural landscape and a strong focus for Gunditjmara heritage, identity, and spiritual well-being.
-It is now time for this remarkable heritage to be shared with the world.
+Budj Bim is a living cultural landscape and a strong focus for Gunditjmara heritage, identity and spiritual well-being.
+It is time for this remarkable heritage to be shared with the world.
 As senior Gunditjmara elder and longtime Budj Bim World Heritage listing advocate Denis Rose has said:

 It’s one of those secrets that are a bit too well kept, I suppose.
 But we are involved in tourism and we do want to get people out on country a bit more and have access to properties to get a better understanding of Gunditjmara culture.

 So what will you see if you go there?
 Hundreds of Gunditjmara stone-walled fishing facilities and stone house foundations are located along the 30km length of the area.
 However, in many cases, these low-lying sites are on private land and are hard to see through the long grass that covers much of the lava flow.